c4all/c4all/README.md

 The production setup uses database autodiscovery so if you have a (promoted) database in Heroku, it will automatically get picked up.

-For Heroku, you'll probably want to add the `Procfile` file with contents similar to this:
+For Heroku, you'll probably want to add a `Procfile` file with contents similar to this:

     web: python manage.py run_gunicorn --workers=4 --bind=0.0.0.0:$PORT